-Now that one of us has been diagnosed with celiac (coeliac) disease we cannot make and eat many of the traditional foods that we have grown to love.
+Diagnosed with celiac (coeliac) disease, we cannot make and eat many of the traditional foods that we had grown to love.
 Here I reveal my attempt to make a gluten free version of the portselkje that I grew up with, usually around the New Year.

-2 eggs separated 1 pinch cinnamon 1 Tblsp icing (confectioner's) sugar 1 pinch cream of tartar 1 cup white rice flour 3/4 cup tapioca starch 1/4 cup coconut flour 1 pinch xanthan gum 2 1/2 tsp baking powder 1 cup milk (maybe a bit more) 1-2 cups apples (some like raisins -- you can try any fruit) Canola oil for deep frying or whatever you are used to using... lard!
-Chop the apples into one cubic centimetre volume bits or whatever smallish size you like.
-I used one and a half large apples.
-One entire Salish apple and one half of an Ambrosia.
-I prefer to use apples that do not get mushy with cooking and these are pretty good for that.
+2 eggs separated 1 pinch cinnamon (depends on fruit) 1 Tblsp icing (confectioner's) sugar 1 pinch cream of tartar 1 cup white rice flour 3/4 cup tapioca starch 1/4 cup coconut flour 1/2 tsp xanthan gum 2 1/2 tsp baking powder 1 cup milk (maybe a bit more) 1-2 cups apples, raisins, pineapple! -- you can try any fruit.
+Canola oil for deep frying or whatever you are used to using.
+Chop the fruit into one cubic centimetre volume bits or whatever smallish size you like.
 I used a stand mixer to mix this.
-Whip the egg whites and add a pinch of potassium bitartrate (cream of tartar).
+Whip the egg whites and add a pinch of cream of tartar.
 Add the cinnamon and confectioner's sugar.
 Add the milk, egg yolks, then flours, starch, xanthan gum, and baking powder, then fruit, mixing the whole time.
-The batter should be soft and look lumpy.
-If it is actually runny it will be too difficult to deep fry.
+The batter should be soft but not runny.
+If it's runny it will be too difficult to deep fry.
 Deep fry by dropping spoonfulls carefully into hot oil.
-Serve with a sprinkling of icing sugar and/or cinnamon.
+I find that 130 °C works well.
+Serve with a sprinkling of icing sugar.